Xunnamius/xscripts/src/assets/template/CONTRIBUTING.md

-This repository uses a [fully automated][github-actions] [continuous linting][husky-cl] (CL), integration testing (CI), and deployment (CD) [projector][projector]-based pipeline for integrating PRs and publishing releases.
+This repository uses a [fully automated][github-actions] [continuous linting][husky-cl] (CL), integration testing (CI), and deployment (CD) [xpipeline][xpipeline]-based pipeline for integrating PRs and publishing releases.
 The neat thing about a fully automated pipeline is that anyone anywhere can make a contribution quickly and with minimal tedium.